keeneyetact/retroBoard/README.md

 This will run a demo version, which you can turn into a fully licenced version by purchasing a [Self Hosted licence](https://www.retrospected.com/subscribe?product=self-hosted).

 ## Versions History

+### Version 4.14.0 (unreleased)

+- Upgrade to React 18
+- Replace icons by emoji for columns headers (fully customisable)

 ### Version 4.13.0